Did you see a red line in the block of entry processes under the statistics section on the right sidebar of cPanel?

 Cron Jobs is like an AI-based robot that automates many tasks like backups, post sharing, post publishing, plugin auto-updating, etc.

-It requires RAM and CPU Usage and adds numbers to the entry process.
+It requires RAM and CPU resources and adds numbers to the entry process.

-So minimal automation and do more manual tasks, especially on shared hosting.
+Do minimal automation and more manual tasks, especially on shared hosting.

 If you are on VPS and you can chill pills with automation.

 6. Don’t Host Too Many Websites on A Single Host Account

 Many websites on a single account are like too many eggs in a basket which have a higher chance of falling and breaking.